 During the summer of 2011, she got an email from a friend in San Diego inviting her to play at her house.
 Shannon’s thoughts were that at least she would make back the gas money.
 That hour long concert really flipped her thinking.
 It really presented the perfect performance scenario, free of distractions and full of opportunities to connect on a deeper level.
 At the end of the night, Shannon made way more than gas money.
 The light bulb went on.

-The house concert outperformed the traditional gigs in every single way – they made more money, sold more merch, and collected more emails
+The house concert outperformed the traditional gigs in every single way – they made more money, sold more merch, and collected more emails.
+She decided to focus on that and create a house concert strategy.

 Here are 5 of the main points behind Shannon’s house concert strategy.